 But VOA sources say there is also a list of people who will be refused a passport at any price.

 ZANU-PF insiders told VOA that party hardliners have given the bureaucracy instructions not to issue a passport from Tsvangirai so as to frustrate him.
 The MDC says this makes Tsvangirai a

 prisoner in effect, unable to travel freely to lobby for support in the Southern African region and beyond, as he did extensively and effectively in the turbulent period following March elections.

-analyst Peter Kagwanja, head of the Africa Policy Institute in Pretoria, said Harare's denial of a passport to Tsvangirai is an inexcusable breach of civil rights.
+But political analyst Peter Kagwanja, head of the Africa Policy Institute in Pretoria, said Harare's denial of a passport to Tsvangirai is an inexcusable breach of civil rights.